lavinia0724/LeetCode/README.md

 - [2024/09/13] 1310.
 XOR Queries of a Subarray
 - [2024/09/14] 201.
 Bitwise AND of Numbers Range
 - [2024/09/14] 2419.
 Longest Subarray With Maximum Bitwise AND
+- [2024/09/15] 1371.
+Find the Longest Substring Containing Vowels in Even Counts

 ### String
 - [2024/05/01] 2000.
 Reverse Prefix of Word